 The stakeholders group consisted of various interested persons from the Snead campus and beyond; including students, faculty, alumnae, members of the community and local governmental officials.
 This group, during a meeting attended by approximately 45 persons, provided a broad range of perspectives, historical background, and opinions about the past and future of Snead State Community College.

-The steering committee was formed by Dr. Exley and the school administration to provide feedback and critical decision during the design and development stages of the master planning process.
+The steering committee was formed by the school administration to provide feedback and critical decision during the design and development stages of the master planning process.
 This committee met monthly during this period and included the president, the chief financial officer for Snead, the mayor of Boaz, and several college department heads.
 This committee reviewed preliminary concepts and further design schemes for the master plan which involved both a 5-year and a 20-year timeline.